-One suggested underlying mechanism of temporal variation in selection is variation in environmental conditions driven by climatic fluctuations (Réale et al. 2003; Siepielski et al. 2009, 2017; Visser et al. 2015; Marrot et al. 2018).
-Yet, the actual causes of temporal variation in selection on many traits, like flowering phenology in plants, are still poorly known.
-In our study, the strength of phenotypic selection for early flowering increased with minimum temperatures in April and decreased with precipitation in March.
+Identifying the environmental drivers of natural selection is key to understand past evolution, as well as to predict of the evolutionary implications of ongoing changes in climate and environment.
+Yet, the factors underlying temporal variation in natural selection on many traits, like flowering phenology in plants, remains poorly known (e.g. MacColl, 2011, but see Siepielski et al. 2017).
+One mechanism suggested to underlie temporal variation in selection is climate fluctuations (Réale et al. 2003; Siepielski et al. 2009, 2017; Visser et al. 2015; Siepielski et al. 2017; Marrot et al. 2018).
+A recent study reported that precipitation appears to be an important driver of variation in selection worldwide (Siepielski et al. 2017).
+In our study, which included one of the longest records of natural selection in plants recorded, we were able to explain most of the observed among-year variation in selection by climatic variation.
+The strength of phenotypic selection for early flowering increased with minimum temperatures in April and decreased with precipitation in March.
 The association among high spring temperatures and strong selection for early flowering in L. vernus might be due to earlier-flowering individuals maximizing the benefits of high light availability prior to canopy closure under warm conditions (Kudo et al. 2008).
-Selection for early flowering might also increase at higher temperatures because flowering early when spring temperatures are low increases the risk of frost damage (Inouye 2008; Pardee et al. 2018).
-Lastly, lower spring temperatures might also be associated with lower availability of pollinators early during the flowering season (Kudo & Ida 2013).
-Our results with a perennial plant agree with the results of previous studies on birds (Visser et al. 2015; Marrot et al. 2018) and mammals (Réale et al. 2003), where selection for earlier reproduction has been found to increase with warmer temperatures.
-Although precipitation has been recently reported as an important driver of variation in selection worldwide (Siepielski et al. 2017), no studies to date have directly related long-term variation in precipitation to changes in phenotypic selection.
-Our results suggest that while higher precipitation before the growing season is associated with an earlier onset of flowering, it also means that selection for early flowering decreases (see Fig. 6B).
-A possible mechanism underlying this pattern is that early spring precipitation may result in a lower abundance of pollinators early in the season, thus decreasing the fitness advantage of flowering early in the season.
-Moreover, early spring precipitation might increase the intensity of antagonistic interactions, such as mollusk herbivory (Crawford-Sidebotham 1972), which have strong negative effects on fitness by damaging emerging shoot buds in L. vernus (Ehrlén 2002).
+Selection for early flowering might also increase with higher spring temperatures because the risk of frost damage in early-flowering individuals decreases (Inouye 2008; Pardee et al. 2018).
+Lastly, higher spring temperatures might be associated with higher availability of pollinators early during the flowering season (Kudo & Ida 2013).
+Our results with a perennial plant agree with the results of previous studies on birds (Visser et al. 2015; Marrot et al. 2018) and mammals (Réale et al. 2003), where selection for earlier reproduction increased with warmer temperatures.
+Our results also suggest that while higher precipitation before the growing season is associated with an earlier onset of flowering, it also means that selection for early flowering decreases (Fig. 6B).
+A possible mechanism underlying this seemingly contradictory pattern, is that early spring precipitation may result in smaller fitness advantages of earlier-flowering individuals because the abundance of pollinators is lower early in the season.
+Higher precipitation in early spring might also increase the intensity of antagonistic interactions, such as mollusk herbivory (Crawford-Sidebotham 1972), which have strong negative effects on fitness in L. vernus by damaging emerging shoots (Ehrlén 2002).